duanwujie/debian-policy-chinese/policy/upgrading-checklist.rst

     Packages are recommended to build reproducibly even when build paths and most environment variables are allowed to vary.

+9.1.1
+    Only the dynamic linker may install files to ``/lib64/``.

+    No package for a 64 bit architecture may install files to ``/usr/lib64/`` or any subdirectory.

 Version 4.0.1
 -------------